 The value of your investment can go down as well as up and you may not get back the full amount you invested.
 Past performance is not a reliable indicator of future performance.
 Investing in stocks and shares should be regarded as a long-term investment and should fit in with your overall attitude to risk and your financial circumstances.

 Risk is at the heart of many investment decisions and, as the diagram above shows, it is typically at the starting point of the investment planning process.
 There could be several types of risk in any investment.
 Helping you to understand the risks is a key responsibility of your investment adviser.
 You should never be in the position of saying, ‘I didn’t know that could happen’.

-- Risk Deposit rates are at a historically low level – the base rate was cut to 0.5% in March 2009 and, after a brief post-referendum dip to 0.25%, returned to 0.5% in November 2017.
-However, for nearly all the period since March 2009, inflation has been higher than base rate, at times by more than 4%.
+- Deposit rates are at a historically low level – the base rate was cut to 0.5% in March 2009 and, after a brief post-referendum dip to 0.25%, returned to 0.5% in November 2017, finally increasing again to 0.75% in August 2018.
+For nearly all the period since March 2009, inflation has been higher than base rate, at times by more than 4%.

 - The post-referendum economic uncertainty means that the Bank of England’s oft- repeated standpoint is that, “any future increases in Bank Rate are expected to be at a gradual pace and to a limited extent”.
 Thus, a rapid rise in rates is unlikely even though inflation has been above the Bank’s 2% target since February 2017.

 In theory, the higher the investment risk you are prepared to accept, the greater your potential returns.
 However, a higher return from higher risk is not a certainty; if it were, there would be no risk.
 While the process of portfolio construction now includes sophisticated strategies to reduce risk, it cannot be eliminated.